 Team: Gavin Bazunu; Matt Doherty; Enda Stevens; Jack Byrne; Troy Parrott.

 Manager: Stephen Kenny

 Strengths: It's going to be very hard to get the ball off this team and there's creativity all over the place.
 Expect a few long range worldies too.

 Weaknesses: A little light weight for this level maybe, and there's a worry about the lack of a commanding defensive presence in the centre, putting pressure on an inexperienced goalkeeper.

-Roy Keane, however, is definitely getting picked, alongside Conor Hourihane, whose passing and long-range shots will wreak havoc against the teams with outfield players in goal.
+Alan Browne will instead start in the centre, providing the energy alongside Conor Hourihane, whose passing and long-range shots will wreak havoc against the teams with outfield players in goal.

 Adam Idah is to Cork what Troy Parrott is to Dublin and is going to provide the goals for this team.

 Colin Healy was briefly called up, but a day later was sent home.

 Team: Caoimhín Kelleher; John Egan; Alan Browne; Conor Hourihane; Adam Idah